 You would be surprised, but even cellphones could cause noise and interference in your studio monitors because of the signals and frequencies they give off.

-Sometimes you could have an infinite loop caused by effects sends or buses, and then this could cause noise, interference, and then even feedback.
+Sometimes you could have an infinite loop caused by effects sends or buses, and this could cause noise, interference, and even feedback.

 Plugins could definitely be the cause of hiss, pops, and cracks in your studio monitors.
 VST plugins are designed to do a variety of many different things.
 Linking them in chains and adjusting parameters cause the effects to do different things.